CBT / RESEARCH · ↑ INDEX 2026-05-01

 Catalyst Calendar

 Catalyst nodes are color-coded by impact (red=high, amber=medium, tan=low).
+Events grouped by quarter.

 Research Manager

-Investment Plan — Overweight
+Investment Plan — Hold

 Rationale: